iboB/ibob.github.com/_posts/2020-01-13-cmake-package-management.md

 I truly believe that this is the future of C++ package management.
 If the preformance issue is fixed (or worked around), I think in several years C++ package management will be based on FetchContent.
 Whether CPM will become *the* new de-facto standard or some other not-yet-written software, I can't tell, but this is it!
 I can feel it!

+---

+> When originally posted the article ended here.

+## Recent Developments

+As of Jan 21, 2021[^9]:

+The CMake issue from above has gotten a lot of attention and the principal developer of FetchContent &mdash; [Craig Scott](https://gitlab.kitware.com/craig.scott) &mdash; is already making great progress on optimizing the performance.
+Hopefully very soon new CMake releases will contain significant performance improvements of the feature.

+CPM is already ahead of this and as of [version 0.28.0](https://github.com/TheLartians/CPM.cmake/releases/tag/v0.28.0) it entirely skips the internal calls to FetchContent if possible resulting in single-digit milliseconds per package in the common case.
+That's some great work by [Lars Melchior](https://github.com/TheLartians).

+Things are looking up!

 ___

 [^1]: aka CMake Pi (3.14% sure I'm the first one ever making this joke)